keystonejs/keystone/.changeset/no-prisma-preview.md

 '@keystone-6/core': major
 ---

-Removes `db.prismaPreviewFeatures`, use `extendPrismaSchema` if needed
+Remove `db.prismaPreviewFeatures`, use `extendPrismaSchema` if needed